mapbox/geojsonhint/README.md

 * [geojsonhint online](http://mapbox.github.io/geojsonhint/)
 * [grunt-geojsonhint](https://github.com/jieter/grunt-geojsonhint) does it as a Grunt task
 * [geojsonlint.com](http://geojsonlint.com/) does this server-side
+* [GeoJSON-Validation](https://github.com/craveprogramminginc/GeoJSON-Validation) is another node module for this.
 * [geojson-assert](https://github.com/calvinmetcalf/geojson-assert) does it in assertion tests